DEFRA/wildlife-licencing/README.md

 On un-recoverable errors the batchUpdate method will return Promise.Resolve and log an error for investigation.

-(3) In the powerapps-lib the application data is transformed using the model defined in `packages/powerapps-lib/src/model/sdds-applications.js`.
-This is a JSON object representing the target schema, into which a path element is used to map the data to the API/database structure.
+(3) In the powerapps-lib the application data is transformed using the model in in `packages/powerapps-lib/src/schema`.
+This is a set of objects representing the tables and relationships of the Dataverse schema, into which a path elements are used to map the data to the API/database structure.

-(4) The createBatchRequestBody in `packages/powerapps-lib/src/application-update/batch-formation.js` builds a ODATA batch request which ensures that the insert update transactions fail or succeed as a group.
+(4) The createBatchRequestBody in `packages/powerapps-lib/src/application-update/batch-formation.js` builds a serialized ODATA batch request which ensures that the insert update transactions fail or succeed as a group.
 It also determines whether to POST or PATCH each element based on the existence of key data.

-(5) The powerapps-lib calls batchRequest method in `packages/connectors-lib/src/power-apps.js` to handle the low level
+(5) The powerapps-lib calls batchRequest method in `packages/connectors-lib/src/power-apps.js` to handle the low level request.

-request.
 This deals for authorisation and token management.

-### Power Apps to API
+### Power Platform to API

+(1) Data is pulled from the Dataverse and written to the Postgres database to make it available to the web application via the API

+(2) For each data flow from Dataverse into postgres is a read-stream is created and exported from the powerapps-lib.

+(3) Each read-stream is composed of a request path, an object transformer and a generic read-stream provider.
+The read-stream construction is defined in ```packages/powerapps-lib/src/read-streams/read-streams.js```

+(4) The object transformer and the request path are generated at start-up by processing the data dictionary defined in ```packages/powerapps-lib/src/schema```.

+(5) There are two packages which consume the read-streams; application-extract-processor and refdata-extract processor.
+These consume the streams and write the data down to the database.
+(In addition the transformation also consumes and caches the reference data read streams.
+For simplicity this is not shown on the diagram.)